Sea Stars Handbook

 To encourage a high degree of skill development and self discipline.

-To foster the development of a good work ethic in synchronized swimming and throughout life.
+To foster the development of a good work ethic in Artistic swimming and throughout life.

 To develop and practice sportsman-like behavior and team / club spirit.